Tools

 Section titled “tealdeer”is a TLDR tool that’s been written in rust.

-but shortened to results you’ll actually use.
+It’s like man but shortened to results you’ll actually use.

 Web Development